vinstic-myshell/myshell-doc-en/roadmap.md

 Already on the way

-Support for feeding your own fine-tuning corpus, making your BOT completely meet your expectations🤗
+Support feeding your own fine-tuning corpus, making your BOT fully meet your expectations🤗

-Lifetime memory storage
+Lifetime memory library

 Internet connection and API access capabilities!